danosborne/api-post/starling-st.md

 ## Open APIs
 It's all about open APIs in the banking industry these days.
 At Starling, we have built our API at the same time as our platform, not as an afterthought.
 Our RESTful API is tiered.
 Tier 1 gives read-only access to some financial data, such as transaction history.
 Tier 5 includes the ability to make payments.

 This is the first of a series of posts on the use of the Starling API.
-In this post, we will do an exercise familiar to most people: obtaining bank statements and performing some analysis on them with the help of charts.
+In this post, we will do an exercise familiar to many people: obtaining bank statements and performing some analysis on them with the help of charts.
 We are going to write code in [Pharo Smalltalk](http://pharo.org/).
+I have chosen this language for a few reasons:

+- it is simple
+- minimal syntax allows us to focus on the interesting and functional bits without being distracted by boiler plate
-I have chosen this language for a few reasons: its simplicity; the immediate feedback provided by the environment makes it ideal for prototyping; the minimal syntax allows developers to focus on the interesting bits without becoming distracted with boiler plate.
-The unofficial reason is that every now and then I get nostalgic about it and I need to spin up an _image_ and hack something just for fun.
+- immediate feedback provided by the environment makes it ideal for prototyping
+- to indulge myself; every now and then I am nostalgic about Smalltalk so I spin up an _image_ and hack something for fun!

-The contents of this post come from one of the weekly learning sessions held by the engineering team at Starling.
+This blog post has emerged from one of the weekly learning sessions held by the engineering team at Starling which I gave recently.
 This is neither a Smalltalk tutorial nor an in-depth look at the API.
 It is an initial exploration that I hope will encourage others to come and play with the API using their favourite language.
 Readers who want to experiment with the API are not required to hold an account at Starling.
 A sandbox environment exists where payments and contacts can be simulated.
 Starling customers, however, can access their own production account securely, with a personal token having permissions they choose.

 ## Problem

+Until recently, customers interested in analysing their bank statements might have followed more or less these steps:

+# log on to your bank’s website,
+# navigate to the statements page,
+# select a rage of dates,
+# and download a CSV file,
+# repeat...

-Until recently, customers interested in analysing their bank statements would follow more or less these steps: log on to a bank’s website, navigate to the statements page, select a rage of dates and download a CSV file.
-Some people use tools like `grep`, `awk` and `sed` to preprocess the exported file before loading it into a spreadsheet.
-This workflow is manual, requires one’s credentials and does not scale.
+Then some might use tools like `grep`, `awk` and `sed` to preprocess these files before loading into a spreadsheet.
+This workflow is manual, requires one’s credentials and does not scale well.

 Here’s what a typical statement export looks like today: